 It's This American Life.
 I'm Ira Glass.
 Each week on our program, of course, we choose some topic, bring you a variety of different kinds of stories on that topic.
 Today's program, Kid Logic.
 We wanted an hour filled with stories in which kids employ kid thinking, especially the kid thinking that is perfectly logical but completely wrong-headed.
 And we have arrived at Act Three of our show.

 Act Three.
 Werewolves In Their Youth.

-I had known him as a bulldozer, as a samurai, as an android programmed to kill, as Plastic Man, and Titanium Man and Matter-Eater Lad, as a Buick Electra, as a Peterbilt truck, and even, for a week, as the Mackinac Bridge.
-But it was as a werewolf that Timothy Stokes finally went too far.
+I had known him as a bulldozer, as a samurai, as an android programmed to kill, as Plastic Man and Titanium Man and Matter-Eater Lad, as a Buick Electra, as a Peterbilt truck, and even, for a week, as the Mackinaw Bridge, but it was as a werewolf that Timothy Stokes finally went too far.

 He lunged toward the nearest wall of the cage of girls around him.
-The girls peeled away from him as though sprayed with a hose, bumped shoulders, clung shrieking to each other's sleeves.
-Some of them were singing a song we sang about Timothy Stokes.
+The girls peeled away from him as though sprayed with a hose, bumped shoulders, clung shrieking into each other's sleeves.
+Some of them were singing the song we sang about Timothy Stokes.

 "Paul?" said Mrs. Gladfelter, leaning over the lip of the ravine, hands against her thighs.
 "Paul Kovel, what on earth are you doing out here?"

 "Nothing," I said.
 "I didn't hear the bell."

 "Paul," she said.
 "Now, listen to me.
 Paul, I need your help."